localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 - Migrate your LocalStack networking configuration by following our [networking migration guide](https://discuss.localstack.cloud/t/networking-migration-guide-for-localstack-3-0/588).
 - Connect with us on [LocalStack Discuss](https://discuss.localstack.cloud/) for feedback, bug reports, or suggestions.

+LocalStack 3.0 would not have been possible without the invaluable support, community discussions, and bug reports we've received via our GitHub Issues and Discuss posts.
+We'd like to thank all our dedicated users who are driving forward our vision for a new era where building & testing cloud applications locally is the norm.

 ## What’s next?

+As we continue to push out new features in our platform & toolings, the fundamental goal remains the same: *Bringing the individual developer back in by empowering them and making things less complicated!* All while keeping the **developer experience**, **product quality**, and **user feedback** at the forefront of our efforts.
+Your active participation has been the bedrock of our progress!

+Thank you for your support and welcome to LocalStack 3.0!